 Other forms of treatment

-• A sling to rest the arm in the acute phase.
+• A sling to rest your arm for 2-3 days in the acute phase.
+Just remember, movement is medicine, so the sling should never be your go to solution.

 Is surgery an option?